TheNinth7/evcc-garmin/docs/README.md

 ### Multiple Sites (Widget Only)

-If you have multiple site configured the main view of the last selected site will be shown as part of the widget carousel.
-On the lower level, you'll then find a carousel of all main views, from each of which you can reach detail views if available.
-At the top of each view, the widget will display the site title (due to limited space the first nine characters only).
+If multiple sites are configured, the main view of the last selected site will appear in the widget carousel.
+On the lower level, a carousel of all main views is available, allowing access to detail views where applicable.
+The site title is displayed at the top of each view, limited to the first nine characters due to space constraints.

 <table>
   <tr>